0xln/Type-on-Strap/pages/MdxfindBible.md

 ```
 ./mdxfind.static -h ALL -h '!salt,!user,!md5x' -f mixedhashes.list wordlist.txt > results.file
 ```
-This means that if you get bored wait for results, working from a shared network drive or want to quickly kill the process, you've still got all those delicious founds.
+This means that if you get bored waiting for results, are working from a shared network drive or want to quickly kill the process, you've still got all those delicious founds saved to a file.

 ### Running salted hashes with MDXfind

-In the cases where you've got salted hashes where the salt is not part of the hashes (for example Vbulletin).
+In the cases where you've got salted hashes where the salt is not part of the hashes (for example `MD5SALT`).
 You will need to give MDXfind a salt file.
 This is provided using the  `-s` switch command.
 A quick oneliner to seperate the salts from the hashes.

 ```
 cat vbulletin-hashes.txt | cut -f 2 -d ":" | sort -u > salts.txt
 ```

 ```
- cat vbulletin-hashes.txt | ./mdxfind -m 2611 -s salts.txt wordlist.txt | ./mdsplit.static vbulletin-hashes.txt
+ cat vbulletin-hashes.txt | ./mdxfind -h 'MD5SALT' -s salts.txt wordlist.txt | ./mdsplit.static vbulletin-hashes.txt
 ```

 ### Generating Example Hashes

-MDXfind has the option to generate examples of what a specific hash should look like and its plaintext pair.
-This can be helpful when trying to work out if a hash has been truncated, or if you are identifying which variation of a hash you might have found.
+MDXfind has the option to generate hashed examples of a plaintext.
+This can be helpful when trying to work out if a hash has been truncated, or if you are identifying which specific variation of a hash you might be trying to crack.

 ```
-echo -n 'Password' | mdxfind -h 'MYSQL' -h '!salt,!user' -z -f /dev/null -i 5 stdin 2>&1
+echo -n 'Password' | ./mdxfind.static -h 'MYSQL' -h '!salt,!user' -z -f /dev/null -i 5 stdin 2>&1
 ```

 ```